 An actuary is a business professional who analyzes the financial consequences of risk.
 Actuaries use mathematics, statistics, and financial theory to study uncertain future events, especially those of concern to insurance and pension programs.

 Actuaries may work for insurance companies, consulting firms, government, employee benefits departments of large corporations, hospitals, banks and investment firms, or, more generally, in businesses that need to manage financial risk.
 A career as an Actuary is better described as a “business” career with a mathematical basis than as a “technical” mathematical career.

-Featured Degree Program: Kaplan University’s BA in Risk Management
+Featured Degree Program: Purdue University Global’s BA in Risk Management

 Average Salary: $67,000 to $118,000